 Power Line Safety

-Operating near or under power lines poses unique hazards, and the following precautions should be followed to reduce potential equipment damage or injury:
+Operating near or under power lines poses unique hazards, and the following precautions should be followed to reduce potential injury or equipment damage:

 - If possible, the power company should deactivate lines in the fire area.

 - Don’t operate heavy equipment under power lines.